Whadjuk: Ceremonies

-Whadjuk used high quality wilgi (red ochre) in ceremonies, which they obtained from the site now occupied by Perth Railway Station and which they traded with people to the east.
+Whadjuk used high quality red ochre in ceremonies, which they obtained from the site now occupied by Perth Railway Station and which they traded with people to the east.
 By repute it was traded as far as Uluru.
 Prior to the colonisation it was used to colour hair, which was worn long (in a style similar to dreadlocks).
-Among indigenous groups that practised initiatory circumcision, the territory of the Whadjuk was known as "The Land of the Boys".
 Quartz from the Darling Scarp was also traded with Balardong groups for the making of spears.

 Contact history

 The Whadjuk people bore the brunt of the European colonisation, as the cities of Perth and Fremantle were built in their territory.